kennethlynne/generator-angular-xl/README.md

 * angular-xeditable
 * angular-modelprovider

-The following additional modules are available as components on bower, and installable via `bower install`:
+The following additional modules are optional:

 * angular-cookies
 * angular-loader